ResearchComputing/Documentation/docs/petalibrary/data_transfer/onedrive.md

 ```bash
 $ rclone ls onedrive_johndoe_cu:
 ```
 If this step fails, your OneDrive remote is not configured properly.
-Try reconfiguring your OneDrive remote again or contact [rc-help@colorado.edu](mailto:rc-help@colorado.edu) for assistance.
+Try reconfiguring your OneDrive remote again or submit a [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form) for assistance.

 ### Step 3: Create your PetaLibrary remote configuration